 While some may believe that this is a breakable record, consider this: The closest anyone’s come was the 2002 Carolina Hurricanes and the 2003 Anaheim Mighty Ducks.
 Both of those teams won seven games in overtime in their respective runs and both made it to the Cup Final.

-It seems doable, but 10 games out of a necessary 16 wins means a team must keep the games close and take almost 63 percent of their wins in the way of extra time.
+It seems doable, but 10 games out of a necessary 16 wins mean a team must keep the games close and take almost 63 percent of their wins in the way of extra time.

 NHL Playoff Records: Coach, Player and Winner?